jgurakuqi/ai-powered-web-library/README.md

 - Introduce purchasable books.
 - Introduce genre category for the books.
 - Introduce an AI Chatbot, which according to your history and preferences can advice to you some new books to buy.
+- Fix and/or improve the CSS styles.
+Currently the styles.css file for the book/index.html contain redundant and conflicting styling code, so a first task could be to refactor that file.

 ## License